Florentia (Roman city): First settlements

-This agglomeration was perhaps an outpost built at the time of the civil war between Gaius Marius and Lucius Cornelius Sulla won by the party of the latter who then provided the conquest of the colony fiesolana favorable to the party of Mario.
+This agglomeration may also have been an outpost first built at the time of the civil war between Gaius Marius and Lucius Cornelius Sulla, won by the latter who then conquered the colony, since it was allied with Marius.
+The decadence of Fiesole after 80 B.C. may also have led to a new impulse to settle in the valley.